-An astonishing encyclopedic presentation of current cutting-edge thinking on consciousness from scientists and psychiatrists.
+Irreducible Mind: Toward a Psychology for the 21st Century: Edward Kelly (editor) An astonishing encyclopedic presentation of current cutting-edge thinking on consciousness from scientists and psychiatrists.
 Just the reference list alone is essential.
 This book is for scholars, dense and otherwise unreadable.

-Dr. Valerino presents both the neuroscientific and theological perspective on near death experiences.
+Dr. Valerino presents both the neuroscientific and theological perspective on near-death experiences.

 Harvard-trained religion scholar Carol Zalesky presents a historical perspective on NDEs with a comparison of medieval and modern near death experiences.